vipulnaik/diet-exercise-health/best-practices/best-practices-around-skin-wounds.md

 as part of outside trips in general, ready for use in case I have impacts while on the go.

+### Limit on-the-go hand sanitizer application to ventral hand and dorsal hand distal of PIP joint

+When using hand sanitizer on the go, or in cases where washing hands would be impractical or too time-consuming, apply it to the full ventral hand but only to the part of the dorsal hand that's distal of the PIP joint, being a little careful not to apply too much to the proximal nail fold.
+This is doubly justified:

+* It covers the areas of the hand most likely to touch surfaces and get germs through that process: the ventral hand through direct contact, and the distal portion of the dorsal hand that may have inadvertent contact.

+* It avoids the fissure-prone dorsal PIP joint and dorsal MCP joint folds (and also sensitive skin in the proximal portion of the dorsal palm).

 ## Handling

 ### Things to avoid / reduce if possible in case of hand injury